SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/09_Classes_and_Structures.md

 let rememberedDirection = currentDirection currentDirection = .East if rememberedDirection == .West {
-	println("The remembered direction is still .West")
+	print("The remembered direction is still .West")
 }
 // 输出 "The remembered direction is still .West"
 ```